gbonilla712/fpl-simple-linear-regression/README.md

 Ft.
 Lauderdale Beach

-Simple linear regression models were created… in ten separate Florida locations.
+Simple linear regression models were created for each city and year.

 Key Findings
 1. Temperature Strongly Predicts Demand and Net Generation